quadradosimi/TestAccruent/README.md

 		update-database

+	Run the TestAccruent.sln file to open the project inside the Visual Studio.
 Choice https in Visual Studio to start the software and run.
 The swagger will appear.

 Run Front-end